Doctor Eggman: Voice actors and portrayers

 Several voice actors have portrayed Eggman in his game appearances.
 His first voice actor was Masaharu Satō, who portrayed him in a handful of arcade games such as SegaSonic the Hedgehog.
 In the Japanese game releases from 1998 to 2015, Eggman was voiced by Chikao Ōtsuka.
-Kotaro Nakamura assumed the role following Ōtsuka's death in January 2015, beginning with Mario & Sonic at the Rio 2016 Olympic Games.
+Kōtarō Nakamura assumed the role following Ōtsuka's death in January 2015, beginning with Mario & Sonic at the Rio 2016 Olympic Games.

-In animation, he was voiced by Long John Baldry in Adventures of Sonic the Hedgehog, Jim Cummings in Sonic the Hedgehog (where he also voiced the character in Adventures of Sonic the Hedgehogs unaired pilot), Edwin Neal in Sonic the Hedgehog: The Movie, Garry Chalk in Sonic Underground, and Brian Drummond in Sonic Prime.
+In animation, he was voiced by Long John Baldry in Adventures of Sonic the Hedgehog, Jim Cummings in Sonic the Hedgehog (who also voiced the character in Adventures of Sonic the Hedgehogs unaired pilot), Edwin Neal in Sonic the Hedgehog: The Movie, Garry Chalk in Sonic Underground, and Brian Drummond in Sonic Prime.
 Mitsuaki Kanuka voiced the character in the final season of Sonic Prime due to Nakamura's temporary break related to his poor health.

 Deem Bristow was the first English-language actor to portray Eggman in a video game, debuting in Sonic Adventure for the Sega Dreamcast.
 He went on to voice him in further games in the series, with his last performance being in Sonic Advance 3 before his death in early 2005.
 Mike Pollock, who first voiced Eggman in the English dub of Sonic X, succeeded Bristow beginning with Shadow the Hedgehog and Sonic Rush in 2005.
 While it was announced that the rest of the cast would be replaced from Sonic Free Riders onward in 2010, Pollock retained his role, making him the longest-serving voice actor to portray the character in any language.

-Jim Carrey was the first to portray Eggman in a live-action film, beginning with Sonic the Hedgehog in 2020.
+Jim Carrey was the first to portray Dr. Eggman in a live-action film, beginning with Sonic the Hedgehog in 2020.
 He reprised the role in the 2022 and 2024 sequels.